psychemedia/storytelling-notes/curse_of_macha.md

 'Alas for that,' said the messenger, 'for your husband will be put to death if you do not come.'

-*Then I must needs go,' she said.
+'Then I must needs go,' she said.

 Forthwith she went to the assembly.
 Every one crowded round to see her.
 'It is not becoming,' said she, 'that I should be gazed at in this condition.
 Wherefore am I brought hither?'
 'To run in contest with the two horses of the king,' shouted the multitude.